You might be referred to a doctor who specializes in urinary issues (urologist).

 What you can do

-- Should my partner be tested for STIs?
+- Should my partner be tested or treated for an STI?

 - I have these other medical problems.
 How can I best treat them together?

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions during your appointment.

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions.
 Being ready to answer them might make time to go over points you want to spend more time on.
 You might be asked:

 - When did you first begin experiencing symptoms, and how severe are they?
 Are your symptoms constant or occasional?